SaulDoesCode/poems-and-writs/To-the-enforcers-of-truth-and-dogma.md

 How many lies must one buy before the good life is bought?
-I don’t want the good life, not by your standards anyway!
+I don’t want a good life, not by your standards anyway!

 Bite me, your ideology means shit in this new dystopia.
 There are no more simple virtues in this world,